-There are two types of puffins in Alaska, Horned Puffins, and Tufted Puffins.
+There are two puffins in Alaska: Horned Puffins and Tufted Puffins.
 Puffins belong to the family Alcidae.
-Alcids spend most of their lives on the open sea and only visit land to breed in the summer.
+Alcids spend most of their lives on the open sea and only visit the land to breed in the summer.
 In Alaska, puffins breed on coastal islands and headlands from Forrester Island in southeastern Alaska to Cape Lisburne on the Chukchi Sea Coast.
 Horned Puffins are more prevalent farther north than Tufted Puffins.
 The most striking puffin feature is the large colorful bill.
 Both males and females have the same markings.
-All puffin photos on this site are available for purchase as commercial stock photography or fine art pictures for home or office.
-They were taken on St. Paul Island of the Pribilof Islands, and in Prince William Sound.
+All puffin photos on this site are available as commercial stock photography or fine art pictures for home or office.
+They were taken on St. Paul Island of the Pribilof Islands and in Prince William Sound.

 Horned puffin with nesting grass in beak, St. Paul Island, Pribilof Islands, Alaska.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

 Tufted Puffin, St. Paul Island, Pribilof Islands, Alaska.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

 Horned puffins are the species most often depicted on souvenirs.
 They have a clown-like look and coloring.
 In summer, they have a distinct white breasts, black necks, and back.
 The white breast is so distinctive that in one Eskimo language, puffins are called katukh-puk, meaning “big white breast.”
 The Horned Puffin has a small, fleshy, dark “horn” above each eye in the summer.
 The beak is bright yellow with a red tip.
 Adults are about 14 inches (36 cm) long and weigh about 1 1/4 pounds (600 gm).